React Router Framework

-If you are using React Router in library mode, you can follow the instructions in the React Router library mode guide.
+If you're using React Router in library mode, follow the instructions in our React guide.

 npx react-router reveal